shubham-021/once/README.md

 ## Prerequisites

 Before starting, ensure you have:
-1. Node.js 18+ installed
-2. Bun package manager installed
+1. Bun installed
-3. Docker and Docker Compose installed
+2. Docker and Docker Compose installed
-4. OpenAI API key
+3. An LLM API key (OpenAI or Google)
-5. PostgreSQL database (local or cloud)

 ## Local Development Setup